nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 :::
 ___

-It is also possible to instead launch the application asynchronously (i.e. non-blocking for the thread launching the application), as shown below:
+It is also possible to instead launch the application asynchronously (i.e., non-blocking for the thread launching the application), as shown below:

 `````{tab-set}
 ````{tab-item} C++